 By stating your problem in one sentence, you are creating a quality research question.
 One that looks similar to, “Are the Townsends of Franklin County, Ohio in the 1880 US Census relatives to my William James Townsend?”

-One way to avoid doing this is to constantly ask yourself “why?” (read more)
+One way to avoid jumping to conclusions while researching your family tree is to ask yourself, “why?”

 Yep!
 I did it.
 I jumped to conclusions and mixed up two Caroline Pueseckers as one.

-Whenever I have a difficult time finding something, I try and ask myself “why was this hard to find? (read more)
+Whenever I have difficulty finding something, I try and ask myself, “why was this hard to find?

-One document provides information and a “proof” is usually an analysis of that document and what it says
+While one document provides information.
+A “proof” depends on an analysis of that document and what it says